Vargaf/warcommands/tutorial-steps.md

 > show a gif of the selecting the correct action and setting values, we have to create 2 gif, desktop and mobile screen sizes

 ### Step 6
-Now that we have selected the second worker we will set it to work as a Energy harvester by selecting the energyHarvester role.
+Now that we have selected the second worker we will set it to work Energy harvester by selecting the energyHarvester role.

 > show a gif of the selecting the energyHarvester role, we have to create 2 gif, desktop and mobile screen sizes